JamesKindon/jkindon.github.io/_posts/2023-03-07-azure-cost-optimisation-with-citrix-daas.md

 {: .box-note}
 **Change the Storage Tier when VM is shut down**

-Standard HDD spec disks really don’t create the nicest experience for users, so most deployments opt for a better SKU (Standard or Premium SSD).
+Standard HDD spec disks really don't create the nicest experience for users, so most deployments opt for a better SKU (Standard or Premium SSD).
 But when a machine is turned off (see AutoScale and Power Management note), why pay for the higher Tier?
 With MCS, you can switch the OS disk to a lower tier (Standard HDD) and take the win.
 MCS will switch it back when the instance powers on.

 [This feature](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-manage/manage-machine-catalog-azure.html#change-the-storage-type-to-a-lower-tier-when-a-vm-is-shut-down) is most commonly of benefit in persistent/dedicated instance deployments, however will also work if persisting OS disks (by default MCS uses [on demand provisioning](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-create/create-machine-catalog-citrix-azure.html#azure-on-demand-provisioning), so no disk or VM when the instance is off).
-Also works with persistent write back cache (but if you have read up on Ephemeral Disks then this likely won’t be relevant)
+Also works with persistent write back cache (but if you have read up on Ephemeral Disks then this likely won't be relevant)

 {: .box-note}
 **Snapshot Maintenance**